 Recently we asked Lara if she would help us provide a series of short, ongoing videos to help you (our customers and readers) stay up to date on the latest facts and science related to bone health and overcoming osteoporosis naturally.

-In this latest video, Lara talks about the recommended dietary allowance or RDA of boron and what food sources are boron-rich.
+In this latest video, Lara talks about the recommended daily intake or RDA of boron and what food sources are boron-rich.
 Watch the video below (or read the transcript provided) and let us know what you think in the comments.

 Hi, I’m Lara Pizzorno the author of “Your Bones” and I’m here to talk to you today about Boron which is a very important trace mineral that is extremely important for the health of our bones.